AKluger/liri-node-app/README.md

 # liri-node-app
 A Node app that parses user input and returns song, concert, and movie info from Spotify, Bands in Town, and OMDB APIs, respectively.
-Typing in a simple command will returned detailed information about your query!
+Typing in a simple command will return detailed information about your query!

 ## Getting Started: